Glossary

 Notification

 An alert sent to you when something happens in Hub: a task is assigned to you, someone mentions you, an agent finishes.
 You receive notifications through channels you've opted into (email, in-app bell, phone push, browser push).
+The in-app bell opens a side panel listing your twenty most recent notifications.
+See Notifications.

 Notification Channel